cloudify-cosmo/getcloudify.org/guide/3.0/quickstart.md

 vagrant up
 ```

+Once the cloudify image is up you can access the manager web console through your local browser by pointing the browser to the following url: http://11.0.0.7/

 ## Step 2: SSH to the Vagrant Box and Connect to the Running Manager

 Once you've started the Vagrant box, you now have to ssh to it.
 In your terminal, type: